ansible/ansible/docs/docsite/rst/plugins/cliconf.rst

 Using cliconf plugins
 ------------------------

-The cliconf plugin to use is determined automatically from the ansible_network_os variable.
-There should be no reason to override this functionality
+The cliconf plugin to use is determined automatically from the ``ansible_network_os`` variable.
+There should be no reason to override this functionality.

 Most cliconf plugins can operate without configuration.
-A few have additional options that can be set to imact how tasks are translated into cli commands.
+A few have additional options that can be set to impact how tasks are translated into CLI commands.

 Plugins are self-documenting.
 Each plugin should document its configuration options.